The Galapagos Islands Tourist Information

 A must-visit is The Charles Darwin Research Station, some 10 minutes stroll from the town centre.
 Here you can learn much of the details of Darwin's research and study.
 Established in 1959, the Darwin Station works closely with the national park, protecting the islands and marine reserve.
 It is a very interesting glance into the past and a tangible link to one of the most profound and elegant answers to some of the greatest mysteries of life.

 Travelling to the Highlands of Santa Cruz represents a great opportunity to experience the various ‘life zones’ of the Galapagos from the coast, through agricultural lands and up into misty forests.
 A great variety of birds can be found in the highlands.
 You will also see many of the giant tortoises here in their natural habitat.
 In addition, there are fascinating volcanic elements to the landscape such as sink holes, lava tubes and craters.

 2 of the best known craters are known as Los Gemelos (The Twins) and they are an attraction in themselves with unique vegetation and a variety of bird life.
 A licensed guide will allow you to visit these areas and make the visit a special one full of interesting facts and sightings.

-Liveaboard customers get some experience of land creatures during their Galapagos diving cruise, although the island chain has much more to offer than that brief exposure.
+Liveaboard guests get some experience of land creatures during their diving cruise, although the island chain has much more to offer than that brief exposure.
 If you want the full land and sea experience of the Galapagos Islands, we recommend that you consider a non-diving, land tour liveaboard cruise.